REQUIRED MATERIALS

 4. Reinforce the bag

-Using a silver pencil, mark the location of the SALPA reinforcement in the center of piece P1, on the reverse side of the leather.
+Using a silver pencil, mark the location of the SALPA reinforcement in the center of piece P1, on the wrong side of the leather.
 The Salpa should be positioned in the middle of the piece with a 1 cm margin at the top and bottom.

 ![]() |